 As far as chromium is concerned, it is a trace minerals that is found in abundance in the food we eat.
 You may also consume it in the form of a supplement pill.

 I would discuss more about chromium as we proceed deeper into this article.
-I would also address the impact of chromium deficiency in my blood sugar levels.
+I would then address the impact of chromium deficiency in my blood sugar levels.

-Moreover, how I “recovered a balance” in my blood glucose levels by increasing my chromium intake shall also be duly mentioned in this write-up.
+Moreover, how I “recovered a balance” in my blood glucose levels by maintaining my chromium daily requirement, shall also be duly mentioned in this write-up.

 So, let me walk you through my personal experience in trying to fight diabetes the natural way.